 The question is, how did economics change its attitude to mathematicsin the forty years between Håvelmo’s The Probability Approach inEconometrics and his Nobel Prize in 1989, when he was pessimistic about the impact the development of econometrics had had on the practice of economics.
-Coinciding with Håvelmo’s pessimism, many economists were reacting strongly against the ‘mathematisation’ of economics, evidenced by the fact that before 1925, only around 5% of economics research papers were based on mathematics, but by 1944, the year of Havelmo and von Neumann-Morgenstern’s contributions, this had quintupled to 25%1.
+Coinciding with Håvelmo’s pessimism, many economists were reacting strongly against the ‘mathematisation’ of economics, evidenced by the fact that before 1925, only around 5% of economics research papers were based on mathematics, but by 1944, the year of Havelmo and von Neumann-Morgenstern’s contributions, this had quintupled to 25%.
 While the proportion of economics papers being based on maths has not continued this trajectory, the influence of mathematical economics has and the person most closely associated with this change in economic practice was Paul Samuelson.

 Samuelson is widely regarded as the most influential economist to come out of the United States and is possibly the most influential post-war economist in the world.
-He was the first U.S. citizen to be awarded the Nobel Prize in Economics in 1970 because “more than any other contemporary economist, he has contributed to raising the general analytical and methodological level in economic science”2.
+He was the first U.S. citizen to be awarded the Nobel Prize in Economics in 1970 because “more than any other contemporary economist, he has contributed to raising the general analytical and methodological level in economic science”.
 He studied at the University of Chicago and then Harvard, were he obtained his doctorate in 1941.
-In 1940 he was appointed to the economics department of M.I.T., in the final years of the war he worked in Wiener’s group looking at gun control problems3, where he would remain for the rest of his life.
+In 1940 he was appointed to the economics department of M.I.T., in the final years of the war he worked in Wiener’s group looking at gun control problems, where he would remain for the rest of his life.
 Samuelson would comment that “I was vaccinated early to understand that economics and physics could share the same formal mathematical theorems”.

 In 1947 Samuelson published Foundations of Economic Analysis, which laid out the mathematics Samuelson felt was needed to understand economics.
 It is said that von Neumann was invited to write a review Foundations in 1947 declined because “one would think the book about contemporary with Newton”.
-Von Neumann, like many mathematicians who looked at economics, believed economics needed better maths than it was being offered4.
+Von Neumann, like many mathematicians who looked at economics, believed economics needed better maths than it was being offered.
 In 1948 Samuelson published the first edition of his most famous work, Economics: An Introductory Analysis, one of the most influential textbooks on economics ever published, it has run into nineteen editions and sold over four million copies.

 There appears to be a contradiction, Håvelmo seems to think his introduction of mathematics into economics was a failure, while Samuelson’s status seems to suggest mathematics came to dominate economics.
 In the face of contradiction, science should look for distinction.